 In 2019, Dalia started singing Christian songs in live performances.
 She was a guest performer at the “Together for Egypt ” interfaith dialogue program closing ceremony at Gusour Cultural Center, Cairo.
 During this performance, she proudly announced that she wrote an Arabic cover for the lyrics of St. Francis Prayer popularly known as “Make me a channel of your peace”:

-In 2020, joined by Klaxics members, Dalia performed at the interfaith Thanksgiving service at St. John the Baptist church, Cairo.
+In 2020, joined by her A Cappella ensemble Klaxics, Dalia performed at the interfaith Thanksgiving service at St. John the Baptist church, Cairo.
 During this performance, she presented another Arabic cover written by her for the Thanksgiving catholic hymn “For the beauty of the earth”:

 Later on the same year, she performed inside the historic Our Lady of Carmel church in Cairo.
 This was the first time that the church hosted a performance by a Muslim artist on the occasion of St. Francis’ Day.
 Dalia performed a group of hymns to Virgin Mary, popular Franciscan hymns and humanitarian songs written by her.
-2 years later, she returned to the same church for a performance in 2023.
-Watch it below:

 Further endeavors